Weird-Ghosts/www/content/baby-ghosts/index.md

 Jamaican-Canadian woman based in Tkaronto/Toronto and Kingston, Jamaica.
-A journalist, audio engineer, collective organizer, teacher, independent scholar and lover of archives, datejie’s journey traverses decolonial feminist witnessing, recovery and storytelling in five languages from Turtle Island to Africa to the Caribbean.
+A journalist, audio engineer, collective organizer, teacher, independent scholar and lover of archives, datejie's journey traverses decolonial feminist witnessing, recovery and storytelling in five languages from Turtle Island to Africa to the Caribbean.
 Anticipating the digital